Graduate Admissions Guide and University Catalog

 All academic plans governed by the Department are listed near the top of the form, as well as in the summary.
 If you are not the person responsible for all of the plans, please coordinate with your departmental colleagues to be sure the department description is representative for all.

-Steps for managing your Department/Academic Unit information:
+Steps for managing your Academic Plan Information:

 A small number of academic units serve as the parent units for multiple, unrelated academic programs - mostly in cases where the academic program is attached directly to a College rather than a more traditional department or department-like entity.
 In such cases you will not be able to edit the Department description.
 Please contact the Graduate College if vital information needs to be updated.